akka/akka/akka-docs/rst/java/logging.rst

       }
     }

-If you want to see all messages that are received through remoting at DEBUG log level:
-(This is logged as they are received by the transport layer, not by any Actor)
+If you want to see all messages that are received through remoting at DEBUG log level, use the following config option.
+Note that this logs the messages as they are sent by the transport layer, not by an actor.

 .. code-block:: ruby